mcecode/meme-party/README.md

 - SCSS
   - [ ] use CSS grid and/or flexbox for layout
+  - [ ] use autoprefixer autoplacement for CSS grid polyfill
+  - [ ] create two CSS files:
+    - unpolyfilled/unprefixed, to be loaded by newer browsers
+    - polyfilled/unprefixed, to be loaded by older browsers
 - JS
   - [ ] use @babel/plugin-proposal-class-properties to allow:
     - making internal methods and properties private with `#`